Measuring the stability and plasticity of recommender systems: Methodology

 \subsection{Experimental Protocol}

-Given a dataset $D$ with a sudden change as described above in \Cref{subsec:data_dynamics}, the strategy we follow to measure stability and plasticity is to simulate a plausible scenario in the real world, in which to have a model trained in a certain regime, and observing how this model performs in the other regime.
+Given a dataset $D$ with a sudden change as described above in \Cref{subsec:data_dynamics}, the strategy we follow is to simulate a plausible scenario in the real world, in which to have a model trained in a certain regime, and observing how this model performs in another regime.
+More specifically, we train two models $M_1$ and $M_2$: \begin{itemize} \item $M_1$ is trained on $D_1$ only; \item $M_2$ is trained on both $D_1$ and $D_2$. \end{itemize}